Mental Health

 Here’s My Hope

-For me, the greatest lesson learned is that no matter how many times someone tells me 2+2=4 until I do the equation myself, I won’t completely get it.
+The greatest lesson I have learned is that no matter how many times someone tells me 2+2=4 until I do the equation myself, I won’t completely understand it.

-The best part of sobriety is the earned ability to look deeply at yourself, to learn to accept yourself for all your perceived flaws.
+The best part of sobriety is the earned ability to look deeply at yourself and to learn to accept yourself for all your perceived flaws.
 To know that different is different and nothing is ever the same as the other.
 To understand that there will always be ruts in the road, but that there will always be rainbows and butterflies, too.
-To get that no matter what your quirks, or likes, or dislikes might be, they are yours to explore, come to terms with, or make decisions about.
+To get that, no matter what your quirks, likes, or dislikes might be, they are yours to explore, come to terms with, or make decisions about.

-You can change.
-You can remain the same.
-You can uncover lost parts of yourself and honor them once again.
+You can change, remain the same, uncover lost parts of yourself, and honour them once again.
 You can be different because you are.

 Diana